 Signs of bedbug infestation on poultry include:

 bug fecal droppings on eggs and nest boxes

 reduced egg production

 increased feed consumption

-Control is best accomplished by thoroughly cleaning the houses, reducing hiding places for the bedbugs, and fumigating the houses with organophosphates or pyrethroids that remain on surfaces providing access to hosts.
+Control is best accomplished by thoroughly cleaning the houses, reducing hiding places for the bedbugs, using heat treatments, and/or fumigating the houses.